ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 To use this test harness you need to:

 - Import the library `ska_integration_test_harness` in your test script.
+  Right now, the library is not yet published as a package, but you can import it from the git source code (see repository `README.md`).
-- In your test setup, init once the wrappers using the appropriate factory you can find in the `init` module.
+- In your test setup, init once the wrappers using the appropriate builders you can find in the `init` module.
   - *A good place to do this may be a `pytest.fixture`.For how `pytest` fixtures work, a good way you can use to execute the *teardown* method after your test are finished is to*:
-    - *create an instance using the appropriate factory,*
+    - *create an instance using the appropriate builder,*
     - *`yield` it to the test function,*
     - *and then call the `teardown` method on the instance, which will be executed after the test is finished.*
+  - The builder will ask you to load and validate some configuration files.
+    The main one is a YAML file, that foreach subsystem it contains:
+    - a flag to tell if the device is emulated or production,
+    - the names of the devices that are part of the subsystem.
+  - The builder will also ask you to provide some JSON inputs for various commands (mostly needed for the `teardown` procedures).
 - The same way, init the facades you need (just creating instances of them and passing your wrapper instance to them).
 - In your tests, use the facades methods to interact with the SUT and the